-Cash used for financing activities totals \$4.3 million for the quarter and represents the payment of dividends to shareholders.
-Dividend payments increased over the prior year due to changes to the dividend policy which increased regular quarterly dividends to \$0.15 per share from \$0.14 per share effective November 9, 2011.
+Cash used for financing activities totals \$4.8 million for the quarter and \$9.1 million on a year-to-date basis and represents the payment of dividends to shareholders.
+Dividend payments increased over the prior year due to changes to the dividend policy effective November 9, 2011 as depicted in the chart below.
 The payment of these dividends is in accordance with the Company's stated dividend policy.